-Triangulate realms of responsibilities.
+Relationships triangulate a key individual's realms of responsibility.
 What is this person's real clout?
-What projects is he involved in?
+What projects is this person involved in?
 How many people are on this person's team?
 If this relationship is important to you, it is critical to do some research in advance to find other trusted sources that this individual works with.